PsychoPunkSage/Chronark/cve.md

 ## CVE

 ### Redis:
+- [**CVE-2023-45145**](https://www.cvedetails.com/cve/CVE-2023-45145/): On startup, Redis begins listening on a Unix socket before adjusting its permissions to the user-provided configuration.
+If a permissive umask(2) is used, this creates a race condition that enables, during a short period of time, another process to establish an otherwise unauthorized connection.

 - **CVE-2023-41056**: incorrectly handles resizing of memory buffers which can result in integer overflow that leads to heap overflow
 - **CVE-2023-36824**: related to extracting key names from a command and a list of arguments may, in some cases, trigger a heap overflow
 - **CVE-2022-24834**: related to Lua Script -> Heap Overflow in `cjson` library.